JetBrains/jpa-buddy-documentation/coding-assistance/coding-assistance.md

 ![spring-data-jpa-repository-generation-injection](img/spring-data-jpa-repository-generation-injection.png)

 According to your [injection settings](#settings), JPA Buddy will inject the repository into the current class.
-Example below shows constructor based injection:
+The example below shows constructor based injection:

 ![spring-data-jpa-repository-generation-injection](img/repository-injection-result.png)